-Remove roasting pan from oven, transfer V-rack to roasting pan, and immediately place back on floor of oven with legs of turkey facing rear.
-Reduce oven temperature to 300°F. Roast until golden brown and deepest part of breast registers 150°F on an instant read thermometer and legs register at least 165°F, 3 to 4 hours total, basting occasionally with browned butter from bottom of roasting pan.
+Place bird on rack and transfer directly to the baking stone.
+Immediately close oven and reduce oven temperature to 300°F. Roast until golden brown and deepest part of breast registers 150°F on an instant read thermometer and legs register at least 165°F, 3 to 4 hours total, basting occasionally with browned butter from bottom of pan.

 While turkey is roasting, chop neck into 1-inch chunks with cleaver.
 Heat oil in medium saucepan over high heat until smoking.
 Add turkey neck, onions, carrots, and celery and cook, stirring occasionally, until well browned, about 10 minutes total.
 Add stock, bay leaves, soy sauce, and marmite.
 Bring to a boil then reduce to a simmer.
 Simmer for 1 hour then strain through fine mesh strainer.
-You should have a little over a quart of strained stock.
-If not, add water to equal 1 quart.
+You should have a little over a quart of fortified stock.
+If not, add water or more chicken stock to equal 1 quart.
 Discard solids and set stock aside.

 Carve turkey and serve with gravy.